Lebowski89/blog/content/roles.md

 Most roles will include at least one config file to be templated.

-The goal here is to have as many config settings set as possible/required to have services up and running and performing what is needed with little to no further intervention.
+The goal is to have as many settings configured set as possible/required to have services up and running and performing what is needed with little to no further intervention.

-For some services, I rely entirely on config templates, while others will be a mix of docker environmental variables or fully environmental variables.
+For some services, I rely entirely on config templates, rely on docker environmental variables, or a mix.
 It depends on the service.

 **Example:**